 After the file has been checked for being existent, a parser is built and started.

 You may have noticed, that some of the import parsers allow to give more than one file, divided by ','.
 This is of a great help sometimes, still it is not mandatory.
 It is up to you to decide whether your importer should be able to handle several files or not.

-Different formats have different sources for being errornous.
+Different formats have different sources for being erroneous.
 In some cases, heuristics may have to be applied during the parsing.
 In all cases something is strange - and it is not strange each time a network from the given format is imported - a warning should be generated.
 This is done by calling the macro

-If the odd behaviour completely disallows further processing of the imported file, or in the case a read value is not in the right format (a string is read, though a floating point number was awaited, for example), a ProcessError should be thrown.
+If the odd behavior completely disallows further processing of the imported file, or in the case a read value is not in the right format (a string is read, though a floating point number was awaited, for example), a ProcessError should be thrown.
 The exception must have an information about the error, for example:

 throw ProcessError("Number of lanes is <0");

 Yes, the decision whether a strange value is an error or a warning is sometimes difficult.